 Even though it’s donned with a Toyota badge, Century sits atop Japanese maker’s lineup.
 A car that got its name after 100th birthday of Toyota Industries’ founder Sakichi Toyoda, sits above the most expensive Lexuses (or is it Lexi?).
 In its latest years, it warranted a price tag of more than $100,000.
 But Toyota Century wasn’t available in just about any Toyota dealership.
 It was only sold in special Toyota Store dealership network in Japan.
 And only executives drove it, or rather drove in it.
 Unlike most other luxurious limos, Century wasn’t intended for wealth-flaunting businessmen.
 Instead, it was marketed as a car that should be earned through persistent work.
 A type of work that yields success.

-Despite making it to some non-Japanese markets via back entrance (grey market), Mitsubishi FTO never made it into the states.
+Despite making it to some non-Japanese markets via back entrance (grey market), the Mitsubishi FTO never made it into the states.
 It never would have passed the US safety regulations.
 Exact reason why it got axed come millennium time.
-Japanese safety regulations also got much more stricter and Mitsubishi brass decided they couldn’t be bothered about a car without the necessary pedigree, favoring sportier models like the Mitsubishi Lancer Evolution.
+Japanese safety regulations also got much more stricter and the Mitsubishi brass decided they couldn’t be bothered about a car without the necessary pedigree, favoring sportier models like the Mitsubishi Lancer Evolution.

-Performance versions of Toyota Chaser shared their straight-six engines with coeval Supras.
+Performance versions of the Toyota Chaser shared their straight-six engines with the Toyota Supra.
 Fourth generation models, thus came with A70 Supra’s twin-turbo 1GZ-GTE engines, while fifth gen units sported A80 Supra’s 2GZ-GTE mills, both rated at 276 horsepower.
 There were other available engines as well, but none as flashy and quirky as the fabled Toyota GZ mills.

-Toyota Chaser is basically another brick in long and high wall of what if’s.
+The Toyota Chaser is basically another brick in long and high wall of what if’s.
 One of the best Japanese sedans ever made would have been a fine addition to Toyota’s North American fleet.
 Not to mention that it’s probably the closest thing we’ve ever gotten to a 4-door Supra.
 Instead, US buyers got the Camry.
-Thing is; none of the US spec Camry’s from early nineties came with 300 ponies at tap.
+The thing is: none of the US spec Camry’s from early nineties came with 300 ponies at tap.
 At best, they made half that figure.

 Mazda Cosmo is not just one of the most amazing Japanese cars ever made – it’s also one of the most sought after JDM cars that we hadn’t had the chance to buy.
 But, arguably the most prolific Mazda car in history which served as Wankel rotary engine’s launch pad and survived for four generations, was more than that.